shuntingyard/declarative-darwin-example/README.md

 # Declarative Darwin Example

 First steps towards configuring MacOS with as few manual (aka imperative) steps as possible.

 ## Prerequisites

-### nix-darwin
+### Nix

-I consider it good practice to use Determinate System's installer, and let the former manage the Nix environment.
+So far I consider it good practice to use Determinate System's installer, and let it manage the Nix environment.

 Command to run: